 A row is created in the Domains view, and your pointer is positioned in the Domain Name column of that row.

-- Enter a name for the new domain.
+- Provide a name for the new domain.

-- In the Description column, enter a description for the new domain.
+- In the Description column, provide a description for the new domain.